intechstudio/grid-profiles/README.md

 > Once a configuration is stored, you no longer need Grid Editor running.

 ## Connect
 Do you have any question or a cool profile to share?
 Drop it in [Discord](https://discord.gg/GRUdF2R), help others start creating!
+Feel free to suggest integrations as well, we will figure something out.